joaosilva-lp/react-calculator/README.md

 1 - I didn't care much about CSS before and I just forgot how to add a simple font from a different source than Google fonts!
 Thank God we have Mr. Google and Dev.to (https://dev.to/ziqinyeow/how-to-add-custom-font-file-to-your-react-app-31kb) @ziqinyeow - Thank you for the tutorial!

-2-Never worked much with yarn before, and it is really cool (I guess that I will keep loyal to NPM);
+2 - Never worked much with yarn before, and it is really cool (I guess that I will keep loyal to NPM);

+The most important part is that it took me around 3 month (cause I had no time before) but I finished it!